Embryology in the Quran

 The following are extracts from 'The developing Human' by the author:

-Statements referring to human reproduction and development are scattered throughout the Qur'an.
+Statements referring to human reproduction and development are scattered throughout the Quran.
 It is only recently that the scientific meaning of some of these verses has been appreciated fully.
 The long delay in interpreting these verses correctly resulted mainly from inaccurate translations and commentaries and from a lack of awareness of scientific knowledge.

-"He creates you in your mothers bellies in stages, creation after creation, in three veils of darkness."
+He creates you in your mothers' wombs, creation after creation, in three realms of darkness.
 39:6

 We do not know when it was realized that human beings underwent development in the uterus (womb), but the first known illustration of a fetus in the uterus was drawn by Leonardo da Vinci in the 15th century.
-In the 2nd century A.D., Galen described the placenta and fetal membranes in his book "On The Formation of the Foetus."
+In the 2nd century A.D., Galen described the placenta and foetal membranes in his book "On The Formation of the Foetus."
 Consequently, doctors in the 7th century A.D. likely knew that the human embryo developed in the uterus.
 It is unlikely that they knew that it developed in stages, even though Aristotle had described the stages of development of the chick embryo in the 4th century B.C.
 The realization that the human embryo develops in stages was not discussed and illustrated until the 15th century.

 After the microscope was discovered in the 17th century by Leeuwenhoek descriptions were made of the early stages of the chick embryo.
 The staging of human embryos was not described until the 20th century.
 Streeter (1941) developed the first system of staging which has now been replaced by a more accurate system proposed by O'Rahilly (1972).

 Figure 1.
 Drawing of a sagittal section of a female's abdomen and pelvis showing a foetus in utero.

-"Then We placed him as a 'notfah' (tiny drop) in a 'qarar makeen' (well protected place of rest)."
+Then We placed him as a 'notfah' (tiny drop of semen) in a 'qarar makeen' (secure lodging).
 23:13

 The word "alaqah" refers to something that clings (like a leech or bloodsucker).
 This is an appropriate description of the human embryo from days 7-24 when it clings to the endometrium of the uterus, in the same way that a leech clings to the skin.
 Just as the leech derives blood from the host, the human embryo derives blood from the decidua or pregnant endometrium.
 It is remarkable how much the embryo of 23-24 days resembles a leech (Fig. 2).
 As there were no microscopes or lenses available in the 7th century, doctors would not have known that the human embryo had this leech-like appearance.
 In the early part of the fourth week, the embryo is just visible to the unaided eye because it is smaller than a kernel of wheat.